Restorative Dentistry in Ocala

 Dentures & Partials

-Dr. Daniel Weldon, of Weldon General and Cosmetic Dentistry, is an Ocala dentures specialist who is highly qualified to evaluate your teeth, gums and bone to provide a recommendation regarding the need or indication for dentures.
+Dr. Daniel Weldon, of Weldon Implant and Cosmetic Dentistry of Ocala, is an Ocala dentures specialist who is highly qualified to evaluate your teeth, gums and bone to provide a recommendation regarding the need or indication for dentures.

-Weldon General & Cosmetic Dentistry performs many extractions for residents of Ocala and the surrounding areas.
+Weldon Implant and Cosmetic Dentistry of Ocala performs many extractions for residents of Ocala and the surrounding areas.
 When a tooth is severely decayed, irreparably broken, or impacted, you and Dr. Weldon may decide it will be most beneficial to have the tooth extracted.
 Maintaining healthy natural teeth is one goal in dentistry but the extraction of a tooth or teeth at times is inevitable.

 We believe that there is no replacement for healthy natural teeth.
 We attempt to save teeth in every situation.
 When extractions are necessary, we will make every attempt to provide this treatment in a comfortable, relaxed, and caring environment.